quandl/quandl-python/README.md

 ## Retrieving Data

 There are two methods for retrieving data in Python: the Quick method and the Detailed method.
-The latter more suitable to application programming.
+The latter is more suitable to application programming.
 Both methods work with Quandl's two types of data structures: time-series (dataset) data and non-time series (datatable).

 The following quick call can be used to retrieve a dataset: